Haunted Apartment Stairwell That Loses One Floor a Year

 Still, the climb felt wrong.

-At my door, I hesitated before unlocking it, half-expecting the number beside it to change while I watched.
+At my door, I hesitated before unlocking it, half-expecting the number beside it to shift while I watched.

 It didn’t.